 TGax editor, please make changes to this sub-clause as showing below

-A nontransmitted BSSID profile represents information about a particular nontransmitted BSSID and consists of a set of elements that are carried in one or more Nontransmitted BSSID Profile subelements across one or more multiple BSSID elements in the same frame.
+A nontransmitted BSSID profile represents information about a particular nontransmitted BSSID and consists of a set of elements that are carried in one or more Nontransmitted BSSID Profile subelements across one or more Multiple BSSID elements in the same frame.
 Each nontransmitted BSSID profile, at a minimum, shall include the elements that are mandatory for that BSS (i.e., Nontransmitted BSSID Capability element, SSID element, Multiple BSSID-Index element as described in 9.4.2.45 (Multiple BSSID element)).
 An example of Multiple BSSID element carrying one or more Nontransmitted BSSID Profile subelements is shown in Figure 11-3a (Example of a Multiple BSSID element carrying Nontransmitted BSSID Profile subelements).
 The figure also shows the order in which the elements are present within each Nontransmitted BSSID Profile subelement.

 Figure 11-3a remains unchanged and is not shown here

-A nontransmitted BSSID profile consists of all elements carried in all such Multiple BSSID elements sharing the same BSSID index.
-An AP shall not carry a nontransmitted BSSID profile across multiple Multiple BSSID elements in a frame unless the nontransmitted BSSID profile cannot be carried in one multiple BSSID element due to the size limit of the multiple BSSID element.
+An AP shall not carry a nontransmitted BSSID profile across multiple Multiple BSSID elements in a frame unless the nontransmitted BSSID profile cannot fit in one multiple BSSID element due to the size limit of the multiple BSSID element.

-If there is a need to split a nontransmitted BSSID profile across more than one Multiple BSSID element in a frame, an AP shall not split an element in the profile into multiple Multiple BSSID elements, and it shall place the next element in the nontransmitted BSSID profile as the first element in the first nontransmitted BSSID profile subelement of the immediately following Multiple BSSID element.
+If there is a need to fragment a nontransmitted BSSID profile across more than one Multiple BSSID element in a frame, an AP shall not fragment an element in the profile into multiple Multiple BSSID elements, and it shall place the next element in that profile as the first element in the first Nontransmitted BSSID profile subelement of the immediately following Multiple BSSID element.
+An AP shall not fragment a nontransmitted BSSID profile across two frames.
+If a frame carries multiple Multiple BSSID elements, the MaxBSSID Indicator field in all the Multiple BSSID elements shall carry the same value.

-An example of a nontransmitted BSSID profile split across two Multiple BSSID elements in a frame is shown in Figure 11-3b (Example of a nontransmitted BSSID profile split across multiple Multiple BSSID elements).
+An example of a nontransmitted BSSID profile fragmented across two Multiple BSSID elements in a frame is shown in Figure 11-3b (Example of a nontransmitted BSSID profile fragmented across multiple Multiple BSSID elements).

 TGax editor, please replace figure 11-3b with the figure shown in 11-20/0350r0 (copy shown below)

-Example of a nontransmitted BSSID profile split across multiple Multiple BSSID elements
+Example of a nontransmitted BSSID profile fragmented across multiple Multiple BSSID elements

 NOTE—As described in 9.4.3 (Subelements), the Length field of the Nontransmitted BSSID Profile subelement indicates the number of octets only in the Data field of the subelement.